-Our responsibility is to conduct an audit of the Board's financial statements taking into account the Constitution of the Board, relevant Rules and Regulations of the Board, the decisions and directions of the CoA, the General Body, the Apex Council, the Governing Council, as applicable, and the Orders of the Hon.
+Our responsibility is to conduct an audit of the Board's financial statements taking into account the Constitution of the Board, relevant Rules and Regulations of the Board, the decisions and directions of the CoA, the General Body, the Apex Council, the IPL Governing Council, Women's Premier League Committee, as applicable, and the Orders of the Hon.
 Supreme Court of India, as applicable and the applicable auditing standards and matters which need to be included in the audit report, for the purpose of reporting to the members of the Board and to issue an auditor's report.